Union budget of India: Post-liberalization

 Manmohan Singh, under Prime Minister P. V. Narasimha Rao, opened the Indian economy in his annual budgets from 1992 to 1993, encouraging foreign investments and reducing the peak import duty from over 300% to 50%.
 After the 1996 elections, a non-Congress ministry assumed office, and the financial budget for 1996–97 was presented by P. Chidambaram, who was then part of the Tamil Maanila Congress.
 Following a constitutional crisis when the I. K. Gujral Ministry was on its way out, a special session of Parliament was convened solely to pass Chidambaram's 1997–98 budget, which was passed without debate.
 After the general elections in March 1998, which led to the Bharatiya Janata Party forming the Central Government, Yashwant Sinha, the then Finance Minister, presented both the interim and final budgets for 1998–99.
 Following the general elections in 1999, Sinha again became the Finance Minister and presented four annual budgets from 1999–2000 to 2002–2003.
 Due to the elections in May 2004, an interim budget was presented by Jaswant Singh.

 The Union Budget of India for 2012–2013 was presented by Pranab Mukherjee on 16 March 2012, marking the seventh budget of his career.
 These budgetary proposals were applicable for the financial year from 1 April 2012 to 31 March 2013.
 The Union Budget for 2013–2014 was presented by P. Chidambaram on 28 February 2013.
 The Interim Union Budget for 2014–2015 was presented on 17 February 2014.
 The Union Budget of India for the years spanning from 2014 to 2019 was presented by Arun Jaitley.
 The Interim Union Budget for 2019-2020 was presented by Piyush Goyal, and Nirmala Sitharaman has been presenting the Union Budget since 2020.

 Finance ministers who have presented the budget

 Timeline

-Morarji Desai holds the record for presenting the most Union Budgets, with 10 budgets, followed by P. Chidambaram, who presented 9.
-In 2025, Nirmala Sitharaman equaled Pranab Mukherjee's record of 8 budgets.
-C. D. Deshmukh presented 7 budgets, while Manmohan Singh and T. T. Krishnamachari each presented 6 budgets.
+Morarji Desai holds the record for presenting the most Union Budgets, with 10 budgets, followed by P. Chidambaram and Nirmala Sitharaman, both of whom presented 9.
+In 2026, Sitharaman equalled Chidambaram's record.
+As Finance Ministers, Pranab Mukherjee presented 8 budgets, C. D. Deshmukh presented 7 budgets, while Manmohan Singh and T. T. Krishnamachari each presented 6 budgets.